fbpx

 Day 13 - Kathmandu

 This morning, cross the border from Tibet into Nepal.
-Keep in mind today that your Tibetan group leader and driver will bid you farewell at the border, and you’ll need to pass through immigration and customs unaccompanied.
+Keep in mind that today your Tibet group leader and driver will bid you farewell at the border, and you’ll need to pass through immigration and customs unaccompanied.
 Once you’ve crossed the border, your Nepal group leader will be waiting on the other side!
 The border crossing can be long and dull depending on the queues and volume of people, so it is best to be patient.
 After the formalities are all over, head onto Kathmandu, the final destination of your trip.
-Upon arrival in the late afternoon, why not follow your Nepal leader on an orientation walk and get to know this bustling capital.
+Upon arrival in the late afternoon, follow your Nepal leader on an orientation walk and get to know this bustling capital.

 Day 14 - Kathmandu